steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/filesystem.md

 #### Preconditions

-All checks on the destination path MUST take place after the final path has been calculated.
+All checks on the destination path MUST take place after the final `dest` path has been calculated.

 Source `src` must exist

     exists(FS, src) else raise FileNotFoundException

-** HDFS does not fail here -it returns false from the operation**

 `dest` cannot be a descendant of `src`